n0F4x/Game-Design-Assignment-3/Cards.md

 ### Black Friday

-Gain two tokens from a hidden reserve.
+Gain two tokens from the hidden reserve.

 ### Breeze

-Push an enemy token that is next to one of yours one tile away from you.
+Push an other player's token that is next to one of yours one tile away from you.

 ### Colors of the wind